More control over fees, fees, fees

 - Consider asking your parents to co-sign on a small limit credit card from your credit union.

 - Ask at your credit union if it has a student credit card.
-It might have better rewards and different terms geared toward students.

 - Make your payments on time.
 One-third of your credit score is based on payment history.

 - Check your credit report annually.
 Visit annualcreditreport.com to get a free copy of your credit report.
-Even if you don’t have any credit cards or loans, still get a copy.
-You want to make sure no one has opened accounts in your name.

 Learn healthy credit and money habits while in high school and college.
 That way, it’ll be easier and second nature to continue it when you graduate.

-Just remember, although the CARD Act is there to protect you from unfair credit card practices, it’s not there to protect you from yourself.
+Although the CARD Act is there to protect you from unfair credit card practices, it’s not there to protect you from yourself.
 Be smart with your credit cards.